 The TOE'S prevents access to its processor's JTAG interface by requiring use of a signing key to authenticate prior to gaining JTAG access.
-Only a JTAG image with the accompanying device serial number (which is different for each mobile device) that has been signed by the vendor's private key can be used to access a device's JTAG interface.
-The private key corresponds to the vendor's RSA 2048-bit public key (a SHA-256 hash of which is fused into the TOE'S application processor).
+Only a JTAG image with the accompanying device serial number (which is different for each mobile device) that has been signed by Google's private key can be used to access a device's JTAG interface.
+The Google private key corresponds to the Google RSA 2048-bit public key (a SHA-256 hash of which is fused into the TOE'S application processor).

-MDFPP31:FPT\KST\EXT.1: (KMD)
+MDFPP31:FPT\KST\EXT.1:

 The TOE does not store any plaintext key material in its internal Flash; the TOE encrypts all keys before storing them.
 This ensures that irrespective of how the TOE powers down (e.g., a user commands the TOE to power down, the TOE reboots itself, or battery depletes or is removed), all keys stored in the internal Flash are wrapped with a KEK.
 Please refer to section 6.2 of the TSS for further information (including the KEK used) regarding the encryption of keys stored in the internal Flash.
-As the TOE encrypts all keys stored in Flash, upon boot-up, the TOE presents a password authentication screen before any functionality is unlocked.
-Prior to the user authenticating with the password, all DEKs, stored keys, and data remain encrypted.
-Upon user authentication, the password is used in conjunction to the REK to decrypt all DEKs, stored keys, and data and they become available for use.
-Further information about this process can be seen in the FDE Key Hierarchy slide in the KMD.
+As the TOE encrypts all keys stored in Flash, upon boot-up, the TOE must first decrypt any keys in order to utilize them.